DNC Bars Fox News From Hosting 2020 Primary Debates

 "Recent reporting in the New Yorker on the inappropriate relationship between President Trump, his administration and FOX News has led me to conclude that the network is not in a position to host a fair and neutral debate for our candidates.
 Therefore, FOX News will not serve as a media partner for the 2020 Democratic primary debates," the statement adds.

-The decision comes after a lengthy article by Jane Meyer in The New Yorker, detailing the increasing coziness between President Trump and the network, which has long had a conservative tilt but that one source in the piece calls simply "propaganda" and effectively Trump's "own press organization."
+The decision comes after a lengthy article by Jane Mayer in The New Yorker detailed the increasing coziness between President Trump and the network, which has long had a conservative tilt but that one source in the piece calls simply "propaganda" and effectively Trump's "own press organization."

-Former Fox News president Bill Shine is now the White House communications director, and Trump has given dozens of exclusive interviews to Fox while eschewing other networks, often deriding them as "fake news."
-Host Sean Hannity has appeared as a special guest at Trump rallies, and in the New Yorker story is referred to as essentially "a West Wing adviser."
+Former Fox News President Bill Shine is now the White House communications director, and Trump has given dozens of exclusive interviews to Fox while eschewing other networks, often deriding them as "fake news."
+Host Sean Hannity has appeared as a special guest at Trump rallies, and in the New Yorker story, he is referred to as essentially "a West Wing adviser."

-Among many other details in The New Yorker article, Meyer also claims that former Fox News Chairman and CEO Roger Ailes, who died in 2017, had tipped Trump off to some debate questions during the 2016 cycle, including a now-infamous clash with then-Fox News anchor Megyn Kelly over his past comments about women, in addition to an inquiry about whether he would eventually support the GOP nominee.
+Among many other details in The New Yorker article, Mayer also writes that former Fox News Chairman and CEO Roger Ailes, who died in 2017, had tipped Trump off to some debate questions during the 2016 cycle.
+This includes a now-infamous clash with then-Fox News anchor Megyn Kelly over his past comments about women, though Kelly has said she does not believe Trump received the question in advance.
+Another source had allegedly alerted Trump there would be a question about whether he would eventually support the GOP nominee.

-Note: A previous version of this story misspelled Jane Mayer's last name as Meyer.
+In a statement, Fox News Senior Vice President Bill Sammon pointed to the network's intent to have a debate hosted by its news anchors, as opposed to its prime-time opinion hosts, as evidence of why Democratic Party leadership should rethink the decision.
+Fox News was set to host one Democratic primary debate in 2016, but it was late in the primary campaign and never happened.

+"We hope the DNC will reconsider its decision to bar Chris Wallace, Bret Baier and Martha MacCallum, all of whom embody the ultimate journalistic integrity and professionalism, from moderating a Democratic presidential debate," Sammon said.
+"They're the best debate team in the business, and they offer candidates an important opportunity to make their case to the largest TV news audience in America, which includes many persuadable voters."